schochastics/eurovision/README.md

-# eurovision
+# Introduction
-Some Analyses of the Eurovision Song Contest
+This repo contains some R scripts to scrape and analyse scoreboards from the ESC.